codingJWilliams/BBCInventathon/README.md

 ## BBCInventathon brain training game - Python version

-This is a python version that is unfortunbatley serval stages behidn the node/js version
+This is a python version that is unfortunately serval stages behidn the node/js version

 **_WARNING UNTESTED!_**